 One popular beach spot to visit with your dog is Woodside Beach, at the western end of Ninety Mile Beach and just a 45 minute south of Sale.
 Dogs are allowed off-leash all along Woodside Beach, except for in the playground area.
 Note that dogs still need to stay under your effective control.

 For a pet-friendly beach vacation, stay opposite at the pet-friendly Woodside Beach Caravan Park.
-Alternatively, it’s a great beach to visit if you’re staying at the extremely dog-friendly Best Friend Holiday Retreat in the Tarra Valley, at 35 minute drive away.
+Alternatively, it’s a great beach to visit if you’re staying at the extremely dog-friendly Best Friend Holiday Retreat in the Tarra Valley, just a 35 minute drive away.

 8. Fishermans Beach, Torquay